 Early distribution.
-Generally, any distribution from your IRA, other qualified retirement plan, or modified endowment contract before you reach age 591⁄2 is an early distribution.
+Generally, any distribution from your IRA, other qualified retirement plan, or modified endowment contract before you reach age 591/2 is an early distribution.

-Qualified retirement plan or in-plan Roth rollover.
+Qualified retirement plan rollover.
 Generally, a rollover is a tax-free distribution of assets from one qualified retirement plan that is reinvested in another plan or the same plan.
 Generally, you must complete the rollover within 60 days of receiving the distribution.
 Any taxable amount not rolled over must be included in income and may be subject to the 10% additional tax on early distributions.
+The IRS may extend the 60-day rollover period for individuals affected by a disaster.